venkat-sia/techdocuments/KB/metrics_by_brand.md

 ## Product Listing / Sync (Import Inventory) / Edit Listing

-1. if the brand exists in the inventory / product listing, then
+- if a brand name exists in the inventory / product listing and no graasBrandID available, then
-2. **check if there is a graas brand available in brand_mapping (yet to push live)** update the brand id as graas brand id in the product listing and product master
+- **check if there is a graasBrandID available in brand_mapping for the brand name(yet to push live)**
+- if graasBrandID exists in brand_mapping then update the graasBrandID in the inventory and product master
-3. else create new brand in the brand mapping
+- else create graasBrandID in the brand mapping
 ```
 {
     "_id" : ObjectId("6436cc9db71bb17e293dee06"),